 My other highlight of 2019 was undoubtedly qualifying for the 148th open Championship at Royal Portrush, Northern Ireland.
 I won final qualifying at St Anne’s old Links with a score of 67-67 (-10) and secured entry into my first major as a professional.

 Having gained my European Tour card, my 2020 season started with a bang and an 11th placed finish at the Alfred Dunhill Championship at Leopard Creek in South Africa.
 One of my favourite places to play golf.
 A series of missed cuts followed and then in March, Covid-19, lockdown and the bubble became the key words.
 The 2020 schedule stopped for over three months.

 Resuming golf with the UK Swing in July, I found some form to finish 22nd at the English Open at the Forest of Arden.
 However, my best golf of the season came at the Scottish Championship at Fairmont St Andrews in October.
 I shot 66-69-66-71 (-16) and my relaxed attitude all week helped me to finish 4th, the best result I've ever had on the European Tour.
 I felt so comfortable that final day playing in the last group.
 I took so many positives from that week.

 I finished 145th on the Race to Dubai and I am very fortunate to be in the position of keeping my card for the 2021 season.
 It’s almost been like having a taster year out on the European Tour before the real show begins.

 There are exciting times ahead.
-I have always found throughout my career so far that every shot counts and there is always someone better than you are, so it is just about doing that little bit more every day.
+I have always found throughout my career so far that every shot counts and there is always someone better than you, so it is about doing that little bit more every day.